 The driver can hinge up to 90-degrees to help reach tricky bolts with added ease.
 Earlier versions lacked a chain but the new V2 has it added to the package to round out this complete trailside repair offering.

 Specialized’s version of the “hidden in the fork steerer” tool doesn’t require thread tapping—a base plate at the bottom of the steerer preloads the headset by tightening against the top cap above the stem—and while it has fewer tools than the One Up it does have enough basics to get you out of a trail side jam.
 Included is a spring-loaded mini tool hidden under a quick-action top that, when pivoted open, allows the mini tool to pop up for easy access.
 The tool contains 3, 4, 5, 6 and 8mm hex keys and a T25 star key.
 The lower half holds a chain link and the device also doubles as a chain breaker.

 Lezyne’s Storage Drive is a minimalist tool that’s designed to be a quick draw for common trailside adjustments and maintenance such as saddle height, stem and handlebar positioning, and cleat or rotor bolt tightening.
 Made entirely from machined aluminum it has a hollow storage tube with a removable handle and integrated magnet to hold bits in place.
 The five included bits are the most common for basic fixes: 4mm, 5mm and 6mm hex (a necessity if you have a non-quick release thru-axle) along with T25 and T30 star-shaped bits.

 Weight is a mere 77 grams and it comes with a neoprene reinforced bike mount strap so you can discretely secure it to your seat tube, seat post or most anywhere else you desire.

 More info: lezyne.com

-A great summary of the tools available are seen here in Seth’s Bike Hacks summary.
+A great summary of the tools available is seen here on Seth’s Bike Hacks.